 Masters Program - Mechanical Engineering

-The Department of Mechanical Engineering offers both the thesis and non-thesis option in pursuing a Master of Engineering degree.
+The Department of Mechanical Engineering offers both the thesis and non-thesis option in pursuing a Master of Engineering degree with a concentration in Mechanical Engineering.
 If the thesis option is chosen, the student is required to take 24 credits of course work and six credits of ME499 for their thesis project work.
 If the non-thesis option is chosen the student is required to take 30 credits of course work and submit a report that fulfills the special project requirement.
 The student must complete a coherent concentration of graduate-level courses approved by the department.

 Thesis requirements and non-thesis requirements are outlined in the master’s degree requirements.
 Pursuing the thesis option gives students the opportunity to work under the guidance of a faculty adviser on research or an original investigation of a problem in mechanical engineering.
 Writing and defending a thesis describing the results of their work prepares student for further doctoral study and research and project work in industry.
 For some students, such as those working while completing their degree requirements, the non-thesis option is preferred.